cfug/flutter.cn/src/cookbook/navigation/passing-data.md

   @override
   Widget build(BuildContext context) {
-    // 使用 Todo 对象构建 UI (Use the Todo to create the UI) return Scaffold(
+    // Use the Todo to create the UI. return Scaffold(
       appBar: AppBar(
         title: Text(todo.title),